Circle of Champions

 What is Circle of Champions?

-WWE grants hundreds of wishes a year to children around the world who have requested meets with our WWE Superstars through various wish organizations including the Make-A-Wish, Starlight Children’s Foundation, Kid’s Wish Network, the Rainbow Connection, Sunshine Foundation of Canada and A Wish with Wings in North America and internationally for Dreams Come True, Rays of Sunshine the Willow Foundation and Starlight.
-In 2012, WWE granted 129 wishes within the United States and abroad.
-To date in 2013 WWE Superstars have granted 79 wishes granted in the US, Australia and South Africa.
-They will be hosting 9 wish families at SummerSlam.
+WWE grants hundreds of wishes a year to children around the world who have requested meets with our WWE Superstars through various wish organizations including the Make-A-Wish Foundation, Starlight Children’s Foundation, Kids Wish Network, the Rainbow Connection, Sunshine Foundation of Canada and A Wish with Wings in North America and internationally from Dreams Come True, Rays of Sunshine and Willow Foundation.
+In 2012, WWE granted 129 wishes within the United States and abroad and also entertained 44 wish families at WrestleMania 28.

 WWE Superstar John Cena, who serves as a Make-A Wish Ambassador, received the 300th wish award in Phoenix granted through the Make-A-Wish Foundation.
-John is the only celebrity to have ever accomplished this achievement.
-Of the top 25 celebrity wish granters on the MAW roster, six of them are former and current WWE Superstars including The Undertaker, Rey Mysterio, Triple H and The Rock.
-In April 2013 John Cena became the face of the World Wish Day “ Wishes in Flight” campaign where he is encouraging the WWE Universe to donate miles to assist Make-A-Wish in flying kids worldwide to have their wishes granted.
-John Cena has made a personal donation of 4.5 million miles which he is hoping the WWE Universe will match.
+Cena is the only celebrity to have ever accomplished this achievement.
+Of the top 25 celebrity wish granters on the Make-A-Wish roster, six of them are former and current WWE Superstars including The Undertaker, Rey Mysterio, Triple H and The Rock.

 Muscular Dystrophy Association